librato/heroku-addon-docs/addon-doc.md

     $ heroku addons:add librato
     -----> Adding librato to sharp-mountain-4005... done, v18 (free)

-Once Librato has been added a `LIBRATO_USER` and `LIBRATO_TOKEN` settings will be available in the app configuration and will contain the credentials needed to authenticate to the [Librato API][api-docs].
+Once Librato has been added, settings for `LIBRATO_USER` and `LIBRATO_TOKEN` will be available in the app configuration and will contain the credentials needed to authenticate to the [Librato API][api-docs].
 This can be confirmed using the `heroku config:get` command.

     :::term
     $ heroku config:get LIBRATO_USER